|Undergrad Catalog StKate.edu|

 Associate program students may choose this option for no more than one course per semester and for a maximum of 12 semester credits excluding CLEP and proficiency exams.
 The S/U option is not allowed for professional courses or program required liberal arts courses.

 Baccalaureate students may choose this option for no more than one course per term (excluding courses only graded S/U) and for a maximum of 26 credits excluding CARL, CLEP and proficiency exams.
+The 26 credit maximum does not apply to students who enter the University Fall 2013 or later.
 The S/U option is not allowed for courses in your major or minor field, or for CORE 1000 and CORE 3990.
 Unless stated by the major department, the S/U option may be elected for required supporting courses.
 You should be aware that most graduate schools require letter grades in all the prerequisite courses for their advanced degree programs.